© Crown copyright 2018

 - ask your Work Coach or a member of staff at your local jobcentre

-- ask your Work Coach using your Universal Credit online account if you have one
+- ask your Work Coach using your Universal Credit online account

 Your Work Coach or Case Manager will then be able to discuss your needs and arrange for you to get the support you need.